Los Angeles Employment Lawyer for Wronged Employees in the Workplace

 • File with CRD (formerly DFEH): Within 3 years of the last incident.

-• File a lawsuit after Right-to-Sue Letter: Within 1 year after receiving the letter from CRD.
+• File a lawsuit after the Right-to-Sue Letter: Within 1 year after receiving the letter from CRD.

 Wage and hour claims each have strict deadlines.
 Common time limits include: